In this Article

 As with your cleanser, a five pence piece sized amount of moisturiser should be ideal.
 If your skin feels shiny afterwards, reduce it a little, if it feels dry, add a little extra.

-You can probably afford to be a bit more liberal with your night time moisturiser, such as our Midnight Feast Night Cream, especially if you have dry skin.
-At night you don’t have to worry about getting shiny skin (you might have to worry about staining your pillowcases, especially if you’re staying away from home but ours contains no artificial colourings) so you can layer up the moisturiser a little bit.
+You can probably afford to be a bit more liberal with your night time moisturiser, such as our Overnight Replenishment Night Cream, especially if you have dry skin.
+At night you don’t have to worry about getting shiny skin (you might just have to worry about staining your pillowcases, especially if you’re staying away from home but ours contains no artificial colourings) so you can layer up the moisturiser a little bit.

 If you use sunscreen, then it’s important to get it right as you could be led into a false sense of security if you don’t use enough and leave yourself vulnerable to sun damage.
 (If you use too much, your skin can feel overloaded and greasy.)

 Ideally, you should use more product than you think, and the experts recommend a 10 pence piece sized blob of sunscreen to cover the face and neck.

-We recommend only using sunscreen if you think you need it, as we prefer other methods of sun protection such as wearing a large brimmed hat and sunglasses, and staying out of the direct sun when it’s at its strongest between 11 am and 3 pm.
+We recommend only using sunscreen if you think you need it, as we prefer other methods of sun protection such as wearing a large brimmed hat and good quality sunglasses, and staying out of the direct sun when it’s at its strongest between 11 am and 3 pm.